RakipGit/Risk_Assessment_Lab/README.md

 ```bash
 sudo hping3 -1 --flood 192.168.10.99
 ```
-b) Started Wireshark on `FsAskisi` and applied an ICMP filter to capture incoming Echo Request traffic. and observed a sustained stream of ICMP Echo Request packets arriving.
+b) Started Wireshark on `FsAskisi` and applied an ICMP filter to capture incoming Echo Request traffic and observed a sustained stream of ICMP Echo Request packets arriving.

 The ICMP flood test was performed to demonstrate how an attacker could generate a large volume of ICMP traffic toward a target system and potentially affect its availability by consuming network or host resources.
 This highlights the importance of limiting unnecessary ICMP traffic through firewall rules, applying ICMP rate limiting to prevent excessive traffic, and monitoring the network for unusually high ICMP traffic levels.